daboross/screeps-starter-python/book/setup.md

 [`python-3`]: https://www.python.org/downloads/
 [`node` and `npm`]: https://nodejs.org/en/download/

+If this all works, proceed to [Post Installation Steps](#post-installation-steps).

 Installing under Windows using 'conda'
 =====================================

+This section was more necessary in a previous version of the project.
+If you can't get Python to work on Windows regularly, this might be helpful!
+Otherwise, skip this section and proceed to [Post Installation Steps](#post-installation-steps)

 For Windows users, running `build.py` may fail if `virtualenv` cannot be detected in your `PATH`.
 The setup procedure here should only be used if the primary installation method at this top of this README does not work.